 See here for the full review by Nick Watts, published in Defence Viewpoints.

-See here for the full column by Con Coughlin, Daily Telegraph.
+See here for the full column by Con Coughlin, published in the Daily Telegraph.

 Thankfully, in layman’s language, experts Michael Clarke and Helen Ramscar have written a prescription for a restored, revitalized Britain.
 They call for the creation of a “strategic surge” in resources and the political will to stabilize Britain and give it the chance to return as a trusted partner in the wider world.
 I certainly hope Tipping Point is widely read by government leaders, business executives and anyone who wishes to understand Brexit, Britain and the future of European stability.
 More importantly, I hope the recommendations offered by Clarke and Ramscar are adopted.
 Much depends on it.